the-hypermedia-project/charter/hypermedia-elements.md

 ### Unsafe Transitions

 An unsafe transition is any transition that causes a resource change.
 These transitions should be considered mutable.
+Some media types may refer to these types of transitions as `actions`.

 An unsafe transition has the following:

 1. **Method** - this MUST be unsafe HTTP method for the transition, which include POST, PATCH, PUT, and DELETE
 2. **Request Types** - Media types in which the server can accept

-Actions MAY also included embedded meta data, though an action MUST NOT include embedded attributes or transitions.
+Unsafe transitions MAY also included embedded meta data, though an unsafe transition MUST NOT include embedded attributes or transitions.

 It also provides a way for defining attributes, which some media types call body parameters or fields.
 These attributes include: